skabber/rid3/README.md

 The workflow does the following:

 1. Triggers on pushes to the `main` branch.
-2. Sets up the Rust toolchain.
+2. Sets up the Rust toolchain with the `wasm32-unknown-unknown` target.
-3. Installs `wasm-pack`.
+3. Installs `trunk`.
-4. Builds the project using `wasm-pack build --target web`.
+4. Builds the project using `trunk build --release`.
 5. Deploys the built files to GitHub Pages.

 To enable GitHub Pages deployment: